the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [4.2.2] TDB =

+* Tweak - Only add the events custom post type to the tag archive queries and not custom queries with tags [45635]

 = [4.2.1] 2016-06-22 =

 * Tweak - Adjust the caching rules for Month View for faster loading